This is a follow-up to Invest Time. I recommend reading that first.

 In my initial post, I argued that most young adults should be 100% invested in stocks.
 Since then, I've chatted with several colleagues and subscribers who agreed that young adults being 100% in stocks isn't radical at all.
-I've decided to go even further and discuss why 200% in stocks isn't that radical either given the newsletter's audience.
+Given the newsletter's audience, I've decided to further discuss why 200% in stocks isn't that extreme either.
 In today's notes, I'll try to summarize some parts of Ian Ayres & Barry J. Nalebuff's brilliant book - Lifecycle Investing, but I highly recommend reading it.
-This is one of those books with an expiration date for the reader depending on how much time they have left to invest.
+This book has an expiration date for the reader, depending on how much time they have left to invest.

 Leverage & Wealth

-Let's revisit this idea of diversifying across time (temporal diversification as the book calls it).
-The goal is for you to try to spread out your exposure to the market across several decades.
+Let's revisit this idea of diversifying across time (temporal diversification, as the book calls it).
+The goal is for you to try to spread out your exposure to the market over several decades.

 People make the mistake of putting 80 percent of their stock investments in just ten years.
 This can have disastrous consequences if those ten years happen to end badly.
 In fact, as we write this in the summer of 2009, the S&P stands at its 1997 level.
 People close to retirement who invested the bulk of their stock money in this lost decade will not have done well.
 You are better off spreading your stock investments across several decades.

-But as a young adult, you probably don't have enough money to properly diversify your portfolio.
+But as a young adult, you probably don't have enough money to diversify your portfolio properly.
 Your portfolio can be 100% in stocks using just your own money, but you'll need to borrow the other half to get to 200%.
-Now most people stop listening, or reading in this case, whenever leverage comes into play.
-Borrowing money is sometimes scary, and investing borrowed money is a taboo for most.
+Now, most people stop listening or reading, in this case, whenever leverage comes into play.
+Borrowing money is sometimes scary, and investing borrowed money is taboo for most.
 But this isn't Dave Ramsay's notes.
 Leverage plays a big part in building wealth, and borrowing can be beneficial or disastrous depending on how the money is borrowed and what it's used for.

-Let's take a mortgage for example - people are fine with putting up to 20% down on a new property and borrowing the rest.
+For example, let's look at a mortgage – people are okay with putting up to 20% down on a new property and borrowing the rest.
 What's unheard of is a real estate investor that pays cash for every single property they invest in.
 If you buy a $100k home with $10k down, you'll be levered 10:1.
 If that home's value increases by 10%, your equity also increases, but by 100%.
 The same goes for downturns - a 10% decrease in the scenario above wipes out all the equity you have in that property in the short term.
 This translates over to stocks, though we'll never be levered 10:1.
 You can still leverage your positions in stocks without borrowing anything if debt scares you, but everything has a cost.
-There's only one free lunch in investing.

 The lifecycle strategy recommends starting at 200% in stocks, and levering down to 83% stocks at retirement.
 Compared to more traditional strategies like 90/50 target date (90% stocks now, 50% stocks at retirement) and constant 75% stocks, the 200/83 lifecycle strategy performs extremely well from a return and risk perspective.
 The authors of the book ran 96 different historic simulations on a theoretical investor that was invested for 43 years starting from 1871 - 1914, 1872 - 1915, till 1966-2009.
 They found that you can dramatically increase your returns by taking slightly more risk.